Nagasaki Airport: History

 The current island runway and terminal opened on May 1, 1975, and became Japan's first full-scale airport built over water.
 It was also the first airport in the world to be built on the ocean.

 Nagasaki's first international service, to Shanghai, commenced in September 1979 and the main runway was extended from 2,500 m to its current length on the following year.

 On September 2, 1990, when the Nagasaki Travel Expo was being held in the city of Nagasaki, an Air France Concorde landed at Nagasaki Airport for the first time.
 An estimated 15,000 to 20,000 onlookers gathered at the airport, causing severe traffic jams.

 The mainland portion of the airport was abolished in 2011 and was transferred to the Japan Self-Defense Forces, where it was renamed into Omura Air Base.

 Before the start of the COVID-19 pandemic, Hong Kong Express and China Eastern Airlines operated international flights to and from Hong Kong and Shanghai respectively.
 In February 2020, the two airlines suspended operations, and international flights at the airport temporarily ceased to exist.
 In October 2023, China Eastern Airlines resumed flights between Nagasaki and Shanghai after three years and eight months of absence.
+However, the twice-weekly service was suspended in December 2025 amid political tensions between Japan and China, and remains cancelled through the summer of 2026.

+Korean Air reactivated its Seoul-Nagasaki route in October 2024 after an 11-year hiatus.
+Jeju Air commenced a scheduled service between Muan and Nagasaki in December 2024, but cancelled it after only nine round trips in the wake of the Jeju Air Flight 2216 disaster.
+Air Busan operated a scheduled service between Busan and Nagasaki from January to April 2026, when the route was suspended due to operational issues despite having a load factor around 90 percent.